alphaXiv/paper-implementations/agent_r1/README.md

 **Formal Definition:**

-To better understand the difference, we can define the probability of a trajectory:
+The probability of a trajectory can now be written out as:

 $$ P(\tau) = P(X) \prod_{j=1}^{m} \left( P(C_j | X, a_{1:t_{j-1}}, C_{1:j-1}) \prod_{i=1}^{t_j} \pi_\theta(a_i | X, a_{1:i-1}, C_{1:j}) \right) $$

 where:
 - $X$ is the sequence of the current prompt
-- $C_j$ is the result of the $j$-th tool call and $m$ is the number of tool calls
+- $C_j$ is the result of the $j$-th tool call
+- $m$ is the number of tool calls
 - $a_t$ is the token selected from the vocabulary
-- $t_j$ is the number of token responses between the $j-1$th and $j$-th tool calls, $0<t_1+t_2+...+t_m<t$
+- $t_j$ is the number of token responses between the $j-1$-th and $j$-th tool calls, $0<t_1+t_2+...+t_m<t$

 This richer reinforcement learning framework allows Agent-R1 to train LLMs that learn effective strategies for when and how to use tools across multi-turn interactions.
 By optimizing over entire trajectories rather than single responses, we can apply algorithms like PPO and GRPO to develop agents that reason effectively before taking actions.

 ### 2. Advantage & Loss Masks
-This is the technical "secret sauce".
+This is one of the main contributions of the Agent-R1 work.
 In a multi-turn trajectory, the context window contains a mix of:
 - User instructions (Input)
 - Model generations (Thoughts/Actions)
 - Tool outputs (Environment Observations)

 We **only** want to update the model based on its own actions.
 We don't want to calculate gradients for the tool outputs (the model didn't generate them, the environment did).

-Agent-R1 implements sophisticated **masking**:
+Agent-R1 implements straightforward **masking** to handle this:
 - **Loss Mask**: Ensures we only calculate loss on the tokens the model generated.
 - **Advantage Mask**: Ensures that the "credit" for a good outcome is properly attributed to the specific actions the model took, skipping over the deterministic tool outputs.

 ## 3. Multi-GPU Hybrid RL Training Architecture

-Agent-R1's training infrastructure is designed for efficient multi-GPU distributed training, combining **multiple parallelism strategies** and **heterogeneous compute patterns**.
-This hybrid approach is necessary because agentic RL training has fundamentally different compute requirements across different phases.
+A good chunk of the Agent-R1 codebase, or for that matter any RL LLM framework, is infrastructure for efficiently training in a multi-GPU setting.
+Unlike traditional supervised finetuning where we can use libraries like Torch FSDP or Megatron-LM out of the box, there's a little bit more wrestling we have to do to get things to work.
+A lot of this is handled by libraries like VERL, but we figured it would be useful to walk you through how and why RL training is different from SFT.

 ### The Challenge: Why Hybrid?